kingdomdvlpr/gatsby-starter-netlify-cms/src/pages/blog/2019-08-28-pricing-for-creating-and-maintaining-a-website.md

 Quite simply, get your name out there, even if it’s just 5 bucks, to enter this market and your golden – not really.

 Every person selling their services for beyond $5 is insane.
 Haha, just joking…or am I. These one man/woman shows or full fledged design studios selling their services for upwards of $2,500 are not crazy but are very very very very good at what they do.
-Now, you have already seen my price of $FREE (as of August 2019) but that doesn’t mean I’m not good and only means I’m trying to get my name out there.
+Now, you have already seen my price of **$FREE** (as of August 2019) but that doesn’t mean I’m not good and only means I’m trying to get my name out there .
 I may be able to price my services at $2,500 once my portfolio is built up and you can see all the glorious work done.
 In another post I’ll go into how I (and most everyone else out there) can build great websites very easily.

 “Why would you pay $5 and upwards to $2,500?” can also be answered like so.
 You (the customer) do not want to learn the technologies or have the time to tinker with a website so you will hire someone that can give you something fast.